aytisnik/face_recognition/README.md

 ### Instructions

-- Labelling of the images in the dataset (not applicable for The Yale Face Dataset, it has been handled separately):
+- Labelling of the images in the dataset:
   ```
   "image" + str(class_number) + "_" + str(image_number) + extension
   ```